joseedgardo2000/Shell-Projects/README.md

 ---

-Here you will find various C++ projects, which could be useful to your daily tasks.
+Here you will find various Shell projects, which could be useful to your daily tasks.

 ---